 8. AI Revolutionizes AML Tools for Enhanced Regulatory Compliance

-Juniper Research forecasted a surge in global spending on regulatory technology to $207 billion by 2028, heralding a significant paradigm shift in the financial landscape.
+Research and Markets forecasted a surge in global spending on regulatory technology to $35.4 billion by 2029, heralding a significant paradigm shift in the financial landscape.

 Despite continuous strides in digitalization, many banks grapple with the intricate web of regulatory requirements.
 The advent of new technologies, particularly Artificial Intelligence (AI), promises to revolutionize Anti-Money Laundering (AML) and Combating the Financing of Terrorism (CFT) compliance, making processes cost-effective and more efficient.